fjvallarino/monomer/tasks.md

     - Add Bold/Italic support (instead of different Font for each case)
   - Button should change color when clicked/actioned
   - Check label with flexHeight (multilabel was not showing first line if it did not fit)
+  - Add Maps on Theme to handle user widget settings
   - Handle window title, maximize, etc
     - Also handle as requests?
     - Provide a way of exiting application/close window handler